Friday the 13th Part III: Plot

-After the events of the second film, a badly injured and unmasked Jason Voorhees goes to a lakefront store for a change of clothes.
+Shortly after being sliced with a machete by Ginny Field, (Note: As depicted in Friday the 13th Part 2 (1981)) a badly injured and unmasked Jason Voorhees goes to a lakefront store for a change of clothes.
 While there, he murders the store owner, Harold, and his wife, Edna.
 Meanwhile, Chris Higgins and her friends travel to Higgins Haven, her old home on Crystal Lake, for a summer trip.
 The gang includes pregnant Debbie, her boyfriend Andy, prankster Shelly, his blind date Vera (who does not reciprocate his feelings), and stoners Chuck and Chili.
 After running into a man named Abel, who warns them to turn back, the gang meets Chris' boyfriend, Rick, at their destination.

 At a convenience store, Shelly and Vera get into a confrontation with bikers Ali, Fox, and Loco.
 Shelly gets in the car and knocks down their motorcycles.
 While the car gets their front window broken with a chain, Shelly returns to knock down the bike again, impressing Vera.
 Later, the bikers show up at Higgins Haven, where they siphon gas out of the van and attempt to burn the barn down to get even.
 Jason, who has been hiding inside the barn, murders Fox and Loco each with a pitchfork before beating Ali unconscious.
 That night, Chris and Rick head out into the woods, where Chris reveals that she was attacked by a deformed man two years prior, which prompted her to leave Crystal Lake in the first place; the main reason that she returned was to confront her fears.
 Her overall memory of the incident is unclear.

 Back at Higgins Haven, a rejected Shelly scares Vera with a hockey mask and then wanders into the barn; Jason emerges wearing Shelly's mask.
 Vera retrieves Shelly's wallet from under the dock, then is promptly shot in the eye with a speargun.
 Jason then enters the house and slices a handstanding Andy with a machete.
 Debbie finishes her shower and rests on a hammock, where Jason thrusts a knife through her chest from beneath.
 When the power goes out in the house, Chuck goes downstairs to the basement only to be hurled into the fuse box and electrocuted.
 Chili finds Shelly bleeding to death from a slashed throat, believing it is a joke at first, and Jason impales her with a fire poker.